 Our governance includes ensuring all products, treatments and management plans used are scientifically proven.
 We also ensure our staff regularly review their professional development obligations by attending educational courses and accredited medical conferences.

 HOW TO GET HERE:

-Our Clinic is conveniently located in the South eastern suburb of Malvern.
-Our clinic is located at 188 Glenferrie Road which is next to KXPilates and Organically Grown.
+Our Clinic is conveniently situated in the South eastern suburb of Malvern, located at 188 Glenferrie Road which is next to KXPilates and Organically Grown.
 There is plenty of off street parking and a Coles supermarket nearby, where parking is available for the public.